Zondax/filecoin-solidity/docs/api/actors/Market.md

 **Params**:

-+ `bytes` Address - the address of provider or client.
++ `FilAddress` Address - the address of provider or client.
 + `uint256` value - the amount of FIL token you want to deposit into the balance

 **Results**: